SayaliPatil10/Nimap_Task_CRUD/README.md

 4) Machine test should have Server side pagination.

 5) While fetching single product details the response should be populated with respective category details.

+   Follow the following steps to run the program

+1 import the NimapTask folder in the Java editor(eclipse).
+  Change the application.properties file according to your database 2 import Nimap.Postman_Collection.json file in Postman to check the test API.
+3 import the database tables in MySQL to check the output.
+4 Run the Program.